MS in Environmental Sciences and Policy

 Wide Range of Relevant and Fascinating Electives

 Explore topics that matter to you through electives like Climate Justice, Coral Reefs and Caves: The Geology of the Bahamas, Science Communication and Policy, Ecotoxicology, and Environmental Consequences of Conventional Energy Generation.

 Immersive and International Experiences

-Participate in field studies around the country and world: Conservation Biology & Wildlife Management in Montana, Coral Reefs & Caves: The Geology of the Bahamas, Climate Change Adaptation & Development in Nepal, and Great Lakes Ecology.
+Participate in field studies around the country and world: Conservation Biology & Wildlife Management in Montana, Tropical Ecology and Conservation of African Wildlife, Climate Change Adaptation & Development in Nepal, and Natural Resources Sustainability: Field Study in Alaska.

 Ready to Take Action?

 Make a meaningful impact with a career in environmental policy with a master’s degree from a renowned research institution.